openfaas/openfaas.github.io/_posts/2021-09-16-openfaas-linode.md

 kubectl get node -o wide
 ```

-If you want to install a specific version or the latest version of K3s, see the `k3sup install --help` command which explains how to specify a version or channel.
-Channels correspond to a conceptual version such as "stable" or "testing".
+If you want to install a specific version or the latest version of K3s, see the `k3sup install --help` command which explains how to specify a version (`--k3s-version`) or channel (`--k3s-channel`).
+Channels correspond to a conceptual version such as `stable` or `latest`.

 After installation, you'll be able to switch to the next context to use `kubectl` remotely: